miralea/DQGlyco/README.md

 The data analysis starts with psm/protein files which are the output of an MSFragger search (https://msfragger.nesvilab.org0) and can be retrieved from the **PRIDE repository** of the study (PXD042237 (Username: reviewer_pxd042237@ebi.ac.uk,  Password: yuVC5zjW)).

 **In [*analysis/data_analysis/01_data_processing.Rmd*](analysis/data_analysis/01_data_processing.Rmd), these label free psm files are processed and saved in a standardised way.
-The psm files of the TMT labelled data is processed the same way in the respective scripts and result objects used for analysis and plotting are provided in data.zip. **
+The psm files of the TMT labelled data is processed the same way in the respective scripts and result objects used for analysis and plotting are provided in data.7z (https://oc.embl.de/index.php/s/FiJI0NKFgVB9uDM). **

 ---

 All further analyses start from the processed files and are done per dataset (eg labelfree, tissue data, solubility data etc).
-All results, external datasets etc are deposited in the data.zip file and result files are additionally available at *https://apps.embl.de/glycoapp/* in the download section or as supplementary material of the manuscript.
+All results, external datasets etc are deposited in data.7z (https://oc.embl.de/index.php/s/FiJI0NKFgVB9uDM) and result files are additionally available at *https://apps.embl.de/glycoapp/* in the download section or as supplementary material of the manuscript.

 ---